CONTACT US

 'I Grew Up In the Blockhouse' is an interactive archive that asks you to share your story or impression of life in Soviet blockhouses.

-Stay updated for upcoming events through our social media channels.
+Stay updated through our social media channels.

 share your experience share your experience share your experience share your experience share your experience share your experience share your experience